Michedev/DDPMs-Pytorch/readme.md

 2. Train the model

-       anaconda-project run train-gpu
+       anaconda-project run train

-   By default, the model trained is the DDPM from "Improved Denoising Diffusion Probabilistic Models" paper on MNIST dataset.
+   By default, the version of trained DDPM is from "Improved Denoising Diffusion Probabilistic Models" paper on MNIST dataset.
    You can switch to the original DDPM by disabling the vlb with the following command:

        anaconda-project run train model.vlb=False
    You can also train the DDPM with the Classifier-free Diffusion Guidance by changing the model:

        anaconda-project run train model=unet_class_conditioned

+    or via the shortcut

+       anaconda-project run train-class-conditioned

 # How to generate